 As far as the model predictions are concerned, V2 may observe a relatively strong shock or pressure front in 2024$\pm0.5$~yr, labeled as \textit{sh2(?)} in Fig.~\ref{fig:shock_tracing_V2}.
 It is currently unclear whether this perturbation has already been recorded by the magnetometers, as published data extend only up to 2023.0.
 This shock may result from merging of multiple shocks and structures observed by NH during the 2021.5–2022.5 interval \citep[see Fig.~1 in][]{shrestha2025}.

-A second shock (\textit{sh3(?)}) may cross V2 around 2026$\pm0.5$~yr; we trace this event back to the increase in dynamic pressure and the shocks recorded by NH between 2022.5 and early 2023. \textit{Sh3} is followed by two additional compressions, the last of which is expected around 2028.
-After 2029, the modeling results along the V2 trajectory depend on boundary conditions that restart from 1980.65.
+A second shock (\textit{sh3(?)}) may cross V2 by 2026; we trace this event back to the increase in dynamic pressure and the shocks recorded by NH between 2022.5 and early 2023. \textit{Sh3} is followed by two additional compressions, the last of which is expected around 2028.
+After 2029, the modeling results along the V2 trajectory depend on BCs that restart from 1980.65.
 As a result, quantitative predictions beyond this time are not meaningful, which is why the corresponding curves are shown in gray and the region on the right-hand side of panel~(a) is shaded in white.

 Of major interest are the long term predictions.
 While V1 is expected to record relatively quiet conditions, this is not the case for V2.
 Our simulations indicate that each solar cycle produces a global response in the form of one or multiple shocks and a large-scale compression of the VLISM.
 If a significant increase in dynamic pressure occurs after solar maximum in SC-25 as well, it is likely that V2 will observe a major event, of the same nature of \textit{V1-pf2} and similar to \textit{V2-sh4(?)} shown in Fig.~\ref{fig:shock_tracing_V2}(b), expected around 2030–2031.